patreeceeo/patreeceeo.github.io/src/content/portfolio/welcome.md

 I'm interested how imagination can be put in the service of universal flourishing and the elimination of want and fear.
 And also, cartoons!

-I made this website using [Astro](https://astro.build), an "islands architecture" framework.
+I made this website ([source code](https://github.com/patreeceeo/patreeceeo.github.io)) using [Astro](https://astro.build), an "islands architecture" framework.
 It's hosted on GitHub Pages.